 Even better, we’ve had our own fair share of beautiful stories on the road where we met people who graciously offered us their house for FREE, or where they simply offered their time, company or resources (food and Internet)!

 10. We’re still waiting for the perfect time

 Well guess what, that perfect time will never come.
 If you do that, you’ll probably end up still waiting at 80 years old and even then, your perfect time will still not come.

-Start planning your travels now while you still have the energy to look after the kids.
+Start planning your travels now while you still have the energy to look after the kids – and make sure to document them!
 You might not have as much money now but if you plan carefully, you will have more than enough to make everyone happy.
 And you probably will just give up a thing or two because you realize that they are just not worth spending on.

 Your kids might not remember every single detail of your trip but they’ll certainly remember that they had the best time of their life with their mom and dad.

 Pam is an outdoors-loving millennial momma who loves to hike, trek and camp in the beaches and mountains with her partner and their kiddos.
 When not exploring the great outdoors, she works with bloggers, coaches and solopreneurs to free up their time so they can work on the things that they love and enjoy the most.